jpardogo/LCE-RxJava-Extension/README.md

 # Android Library providing and RxJava extension to follow Loading, Content &amp; Error pattern

-Loading, Content &amp; Error pattern to create a consistent way of communication between ViewModel or Presenters and the View(Activities/Fragment/CustomViews).
+Loading, Content &amp; Error pattern to create a consistent way of communication between ViewModel or Presenters and the View(Activities/Fragment/CustomViews) using SingleLiveEvent's.

 Convert to observables the upstream type return from domain to provide: